 Once you retire, you shouldn’t have to compromise your lifestyle or your independence.
 Senior living communities can be a great option if you wish to live independently and remain engaged in your hobbies and interests, but no longer want to do the hard work of home maintenance.

 When deciding whether or not to move into an independent living apartment, you might experience some initial sticker shock.
-In Florida, independent living costs range from $1,174 to $4,700 a month, which may seem daunting.
 However, paying for independent living is likely more affordable than you think.

 What independent senior living costs should I plan for?